zilliztech/GPTCache/README.md

   - [ ] Support [Chroma](https://www.trychroma.com/)
   - [ ] Support [PGVector](https://github.com/pgvector/pgvector)
   - [ ] Support other vector databases
-- **Cache Manager**
+- **Cache Manager**:
+The Cache Manager is responsible for controlling the operation of both the Cache Storage and Vector components.
-  - Eviction Policy
+  - **Eviction Policy**:
+  Currently, GPTCache makes decisions about evictions based solely on the number of lines.
+This approach can result in inaccurate resource evaluation and may cause out-of-memory (OOM) errors.
+We are actively investigating and developing a more sophisticated strategy.
     - [x] LRU eviction policy
     - [x] FIFO eviction policy
     - [ ] More complicated eviction policies
-- **Similarity Evaluator**: Evaluate similarity by judging the quality of cached answers.
+- **Similarity Evaluator**: This module collects data from both the Cache Storage and Vector Store, and uses various strategies to determine the similarity between the input request and the requests from the Vector Store.
+Based on this similarity, it determines whether a request matches the cache.
+GPTCache provides a standardized interface for integrating various strategies, along with a collection of implementations to use.
+The following similarity definitions are currently supported or will be supported in the future:
-  - [x] Use the search distance, as described in `simple.py#pair_evaluation`.
+  - [x] The distance we obtain from the Vector Store.
-  - [x] [Towhee](https://towhee.io/) uses the albert_duplicate model for precise comparison between questions and answers.
-It supports only 512 tokens.
+  - [x] A model-based similarity determined using the albert_duplicate model from [Towhee](https://towhee.io/).
-  - [x] Exact string comparison, judge the cache request and the original request based on the exact match of characters.
+  - [x] Exact matches between the input request and the requests obtained from the Vector Store.
-  - [x] For numpy arrays, use `linalg.norm`.
+  - [x] Distance represented by applying linalg.norm from numpy to the embeddings.
   - [ ] BM25 and other similarity measurements
   - [ ] Support other models

+  **Note**:Not all combinations of different modules may be compatible with each other.
+For instance, if we disable the **Embedding Extractor**, the **Vector Store** may not function as intended.
+We are currently working on implementing a combination sanity check for **GPTCache**.

 ## 😆 Contributing